Teradata/covalent/README.md

 Covalent is a reusable UI platform from Teradata for building web applications with common standards and tooling.
 It is based on Angular 2 and Material Design.

 Covalent-Code-Editor is an Angular Component for text and code editing based on Covalent and Monaco Editor.
-Covalent-Code-Editor can run in both Electron and Web Browsers.
+The component can run in both Electron and Web Browsers.

 Covalent Github Repo: https://github.com/Teradata/covalent